 - Dining room

 - Main bathroom

 After the main areas of your home are decluttered, feel free to pick where you would like to work next.
-It is important to get the mail living areas in your home under control first, so you have calm areas to live in before you tackle the difficult and time consuming areas.
+It is important to get the main living areas in your home under control first, so you have calm areas to live in before you tackle the difficult and time-consuming areas.

 Set up some guidelines for yourself